Azure/azure-powershell/src/Cdn/docs/Get-AzFrontDoorCdnProfileResourceUsage.md

 0            100   count
 ```

-Get resource usages of an AzureFrontDoor profile
+Get resource usages of an AzureFrontDoor profile.

 ## PARAMETERS